The Foster Care System and Its Victims: Part 2

 In Part 1 of this series, I introduced the paradox of the foster care system—a system that is designed to support abused and neglected children, but on the other hand may end up causing additional harm in some cases.

 Once placed in foster care, a child is not always guaranteed to be safe from abuse.
-In fact, Liftingtheveil.org cites a troubling statistic from one study, claiming that over 28% of children in state care are abused while in "the system."
+In fact, liftingtheveil.org cites a troubling statistic from one study, claiming that over 28% of children in New York alone are abused while in "the system."
 However, former foster children I've worked with believe that the incidents of in-foster-care abuse are much higher.
-Amy (name altered), an adult client who spent over seven years in the foster care system, told me that roughly nine out of ten fellow foster children she crossed paths with claimed that they had been abused by their foster parents.
+Amy (name altered), an adult client who spent over seven years in the foster care system, told me that roughly 9 out of 10 fellow foster children she crossed paths with claimed that they had been abused by their foster parents.